aesara-devs/aesara/doc/dev_start_guide.rst

 To submit PRs, create an account on `GitHub <http://www.github.com/>`_ and fork `Aesara <http://www.github.com/aesara-devs/aesara>`_.

-This will create your own clone of the Aesara project on GitHub.
+This will create your own clone of the Aesara project on GitHub's servers.
 It is customary to assign this Git remote the name "origin", and the official Aesara repository the name "upstream".